faisalmansuri/lpthw-ex22/README.md

 Output will be : ['Mary', 'had', 'a', 'little', 'lamb']

-hello = "hello world, how are you?" print mary.count('w') # This will count how many times 'w' is in the sentence.
+hello = "hello world, how are you?" print hello.count('w') # This will count how many times 'w' is in the sentence.
 Output will be: 2